taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [awesome-chatgpt-code-interpreter-experiments](https://github.com/skalskip/awesome-chatgpt-code-interpreter-experiments) - Awesome things you can do with ChatGPT + Code Interpreter combo 🔥
  * [awesome-ai](https://github.com/520hacker/awesome-ai) - Research on the ecosystem of open source AI forwarding shell applications, collect open source AI forwarding shell applications, and compare them.
 ChatGPT, OPENAI.AZURE, BAIDU, XUNFEI.
  * [Awesome-ChatGPT-AI-ZH](https://github.com/changeyu0229/awesome-chatgpt-ai-zh) - The "AI Knowledge Base" that has been exposed to over 10 million people on the internet is now officially open source on Github.
 It will be permanently updated for free and provide tutorials for using ChatGPT, Midjourney, and more.
+ * [Awesome-LLM-Eval](https://github.com/onejune2018/awesome-llm-eval) - Awesome-LLM-Eval: a curated list of tools, demos, papers, docs for Evaluation on Large Language Models like ChatGPT, LLaMA, GLM
+ * [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!
+ * [awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.

 |Name|GitHub Stars|Language|License|